apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 ## Conclusion

 Hopefully you found this interesting.
 I think Zeroth-Order Optimization is very underexplored.
+I feel like I'm going insane writing this.

+Thanks to [@antferdom](https://x.com/antferdom) and [Verda Cloud](https://verda.com/) for the compute.
+Thanks to [@ariaurelium](https://x.com/ariaurelium) and [@snowclipsed](https://x.com/snowclipsed) for proofreading.

 If you want to talk about it or collaborate, send me a DM on [x/twitter](https://x.com/apaz_cli), on Discord at @apaz, or send me an email using the link on the homepage.

+Hack the planet.

 #### Bibtex Citation